GPIO Project 10 - IR Project

 How does it work?

-• The LED turns on when the IR sensor receives a signal receives.
+- The LED turns on as soon as the IR sensor receives a signal.

-• The program continuously checks whether a signal is coming in from the remote control.
+- The program continuously checks whether a signal is coming from the remote control.

 Result